DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 ![Writing Tests with TypeScript](../../../images/typescript-support.png)

-The TestCafe syntax is identical for both JavaScript and TypeScript.
+The syntax of TestCafe is identical for both JavaScript and TypeScript.

 Whenever TestCafe encounters TypeScript compilation errors, it includes corresponding error messages in the test report.